 Disclaimer: The findings of the following analysis are the sole opinions of the writer and should not be taken as investment advice

-At the time of writing, Bitcoin was being traded at $32,741, up by a marginal 1% over the last 24 hours.
+However, the price would require an influx of buyers to help switch its bearish narrative.
+At the time of writing, LTC was being traded at $134.4, down by 1.4% over the last 24 hours.

 Post the 19 May sell-off, a reactionary buying phase did push Litecoin back towards the $200-mark.
 However, sellers have dictated market movement ever since.
 A down-channel formed on LTC’s daily chart as its value declined by nearly 50% when calculated from $200 to its 22 June low of $105.

 A minor recovery was seen over the past couple of days, but the gains were restricted at the 20-SMA (red), with the price failing to break away from the pattern.
 To cushion a downfall, support regions can be observed to be between $104-118, with the Visible Range highlighting high interest for LTC within these points.

 However, a close below these points could drag the price all the way towards its December 2020 levels of $90, representing losses of another 30% from its press time level.

 The Relative Strength Index broke south from its up-channel and dropped into the oversold zone on 22 June.
 Its current leg upwards is crucial in determining its trajectory over the coming weeks.
 Failing to rise above 50-55 in the coming weeks would mean its bearish trend will likely remain intact.